wit-l/NeovimStarter/README.md

 ## Default installed environment

 The default environment(lsp plugins) are "tailwindcss-language-server", "typescript-language-server", "html-lsp", "css-lsp", "emmet-language-server"(for emmet.io), "pyright"(Python), "clangd"(C/C++).
-Unnecessary environment can delete the corresponding lsp in `./lua/plugins/lsp.lua#L11-L17`.
+For unnecessary environment, it can be uninstalled by deleting the corresponding lsp in `./lua/plugins/lsp.lua#L11-L17`.

 **Note: venv-selector.nvim plugin needs to configure the query starting path separately.
-If there is no python environment, you can delete the partial configuration of venv-selector in `./Lua/plugins/editor.Lua#L203-L217`, but LazyVim will automatically install the plugin as long as there is a python environment configured.**
+If python lsp is not installed, you can delete part of the configuration of venv-selector in `./Lua/plugins/editor.Lua # L203-L217`.
+LazyVim will automatically install the plugin as long as python lsp exists.**